leosopa/CodeChallenge/readme.txt

 4 - Open http://localhost:3000/ for chat
 	4.1 - There is one room in migrations
 		4.1.1 - Main Room
-	4.2 - There is 2 users in migrations
-		4.2.1 - user1 - password:123
+	4.2 - There is a script for 2 users in migrations 4.2.1 - user1 - password:123
 		4.2.2 - user2 - password:123
+5 - You can create new users in :https://localhost:7173/api/Users/create
+6 - You can create new rooms in: https://localhost:7173/api/Rooms/create